D3athGr1p/learn-tutorials/celo/celo-crowd-funding-project.md

 ## Potential Errors & Solutions

-If you run into any problems, feel free to ask on the [Figment Learn Discord](https://discord.gg/f5YuEsQTAx).
-You can also view the source code [on GitHub](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial-2).
+You can view the source code [on GitHub](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial-2).
 In any case, here are some common errors you may encounter.

 If you get the following error: